zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Habyrka [cites another response from Achmiz to Hoffman](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
 This, at least, is a fair description—but Habryka doesn't address whether the dismissal is justified!
 Is it not conceivable that someone might write a response that's insufficient, confused, or proving the very point the critic was trying to make?

 In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being competent "competent to interact with the thing, and with its precursors, or at least have an idea of how you’d learn to do so."
 When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results, and arguing that Hoffman's methodology of "Zetetic explanation" is therefore inadequate](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr)—which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking", _again without addressing the merits of Achmiz's claim_.

 But the merits matter!
 If someone believes that Achmiz is applying the wrong standard when he expects that an explanation of yeast adequate to make one competent at interacting with it should allow one to make good bread or cider, that could at least be argued.

-But it doesn't seem like Habyrka wants people having _arguments_ on his website.
-Habryka concludes his summary of the dynamics that allegedly make interacting with Achmiz not worth it by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz is explains that he's talking on the object-level and not trying to implicitly assign someone low status.
-Habyrka apparently doesn't buy it, writing that "[a]fter all of this you are left questioning your own sanity".
+But Habryka evinces no interest in arguing it.
+He concludes his summary of commenting dynamics by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz explains that he's talking on the object-level and not trying to implicitly assign someone low status.

-But if you can't tolerate someone challenging your claims and not immediately backing down when they don't find your replies adequate, then maybe you _should_ be questioning your sanity.

-[TODO—
-The initial "Zetetic Explanation" comment was _not_ vague and high-level put-down!
-Reading it that way is just poor reading comprehension.
-It was expresssed elliptically by juxtaposing the "ordinary means" and "Robinson Crusoe" quotes.
-Is that a good criticism?
-I don't know; it's a judgement call!
-But it's clearly in-bounds.

-> Said (as far as I can tell) refuses to do much cognitive labor in the rest of the thread What?

-"called him a coward"
-]
+It's hard to see what the alleged problem is supposed to be here!
+One can only infer that Achmiz's supposed crime is ... disagreeing with an author in a multi-comment exchange, and not being convinced by their replies?
+But on a discussion forum that attempts to grapple with difficult topics at the frontiers of human knowledge, this should be routine.
+People aren't always going to agree. ([Bayesian reasoners would never disagree to disagree](https://en.wikipedia.org/wiki/Aumann%27s_agreement_theorem), but humans are far from the theoretical ideal.)
+Part of disagreeing is not finding the other's replies adequate.
+(If you did find them adequate, that would presumably resolve the disagreement.)
+Not finding the other's replies inadequate is, in some sense, a negative judgement, but of a kind that's implied by any substantive disagreement.

+Punishing Achmiz for this makes no sense.
+For the sake of the website, one can only hope that Habyrka doesn't really mean it, and is just arbitrarily singling out Achmiz for persecution on the basis of personal feelings; if applied consistently, it would amount to wholesale endorsement of the LinkedIn attractor.

 ## You Can Too Ignore Unwanted Comments